On Complexity Bounds and Confluence of Parallel Term Rewriting: Term rewriting and innermost runtime complexity

-To represent the complexity of a sharp term for a set of DTs and a TRS $\RR$, \emph{chain trees} are used \cite{DependencyTuple}.
+To represent the number of rewrite steps used in the worst case to reduce a sharp term according to a set of DTs and a TRS $\RR$, \emph{chain trees} are used \cite{DependencyTuple}.
 Intuitively, a chain tree for some sharp term is a dependency tree of the computations involved in evaluating this term.
-Each node represents a computation (the \journal{function calls represented by the }DT with its special syntactic structure) on some arguments (defined by the substitution).
+Each node represents a computation (the function calls represented by the DT with its special syntactic structure) on some arguments (defined by the substitution).

-\journal{We now use a \emph{tree} structure to represent the computation represented by the Dependency Tuples rather than a rewrite \emph{sequence} or a linear \emph{chain} (as with Dependency Pairs).
+We now use a \emph{tree} structure to represent the computation represented by the Dependency Tuples rather than a rewrite \emph{sequence} or a linear \emph{chain} (as with Dependency Pairs).
 The reason is that we now have \emph{several} function calls on the right-hand sides of our Dependency Tuples, and we want to trace their computations in the tree \emph{independently}.
-Thus, each function call gives rise to a new subtree.}
+Thus, each function call gives rise to a new subtree.

-\journal{Each actual innermost rewrite sequence with $\RR$ will have a corresponding chain tree constructed using $\DT(\RR)$, with $\RR$ used implicitly for the calls to helper functions inside the sharp terms.
-This will make chain trees useful for finding bounds on the maximum length of rewrite sequences with $\RR$.}
+Each actual innermost rewrite sequence with $\RR$ will have a corresponding chain tree constructed using $\DT(\RR)$, with $\RR$ used implicitly for the calls to helper functions inside the sharp terms.
+This will make chain trees useful for finding bounds on the maximum length of rewrite sequences with $\RR$.